PrunaAI/replicate-example/README.md

    ```
 2. **Configure Environment Variables:**
    - For local testing, ensure that you have Docker running.
-   - Replace `<your-token>` in the file flux-schnell/predict.py with your actual token.
+   - Replace `<your-token>` in the file flux-dev/predict.py with your actual token.
+If you don't have a token, you can get one from here: https://docs.pruna.ai/en/stable/setup/pip.html#installing-pruna-pro

 3. **Install Cog (if you haven't already):**
    ```bash